smattingly/database-tutorial/part4.md

 When you have signed in with the new account, a `show databases;` command shows very little because the new account has few permissions.

-To change this, sign out from the `athletics_user` account, and sign in as `root` again.
+To change this, sign out from the `athletics_user` account, and sign in as you normally do.
 (Alternatively, you can open two terminals and two MySQL sessions, one with each account.)

 ```
 mysql> -- who am I?